5 Things You Need to Know Before Tomorrow’s 2017 Emmy Awards

 3. The streaming companies will be in full force.
 Here's to the streamers who stream.
 Streaming sites like Netflix and Hulu are killing it this year in terms of nominations.

 According to Variety, Netflix is leading the pack with 91 nominations.
 Its hit show Stranger Things has 19 nominations and already won five Creative Arts Emmys.
-Could their winning streak continue?
+Could its winning streak continue?
 It's nominated for Outstanding Drama Series, and actors Millie Bobby Brown, David Harbour and Shannon Purser are nominated in their respective categories.
-Orange Is the New Black, The Crown and House of Cards are up for the trophy, as well.
+Orange Is the New Black, The Crown and House of Cards are up for trophies, as well.

 Hulu is next on the list with 18 nominations, per Variety's count, for its show The Handmaid's Tale.
 Alexis Bledel already snagged the win for Outstanding Guest Actress in a Drama Series for her appearance on the show.